-But there are some real gems out there for those on the hunt for something that will actually be helpful, filled with witty and informative commentary, invaluable tips and tricks, and plenty of useful content.
+Well, the good news is we're here to help.
+There are some real gems out there for those on the hunt for advice that will actually be helpful, provided with witty and informative commentary, invaluable tips and tricks, and plenty of industry insight.

-Whether you’re a freelance writer who wants to improve your copywriting style or an aspiring novelist looking to enhance your creative writing pursuits, our selection contains a range of writing blogs to enable you to brush up on your techniques, learn from others, keep up with the latest trends, and ensure that everything you produce captivates its audience and keeps them reading.
+Whether you’re a freelance writer who wants to improve your copywriting style or an aspiring novelist looking to enhance your creative writing pursuits, these are the writing blogs we suggest you look at…

 2. The Creative Penn

 If you want advice, then it’s always best to approach the experts, so who better to learn from than a New York Times bestselling independent author like Joanna Penn?